buidai123/Kaggle_VSCode_Remote_SSH/README.md

 !chmod +x setup_ssh.sh
 !./setup_ssh.sh <your_public_key_repo>
 !./zrok_setup.sh

-# Or even simpler:
 !zrok enable <your_zrok_token>
 !sleep 5
 !zrok share private --backend-mode tcpTunnel localhost:22
 ```

-for zrok token go [here](https://myzrok.io/) and make your own account find your zrok token here
+for zrok token go [here](https://myzrok.io/) and make your own account, you will find your zrok token here

 > [!NOTE]
 >
-> remember to change your account to starter plan that way you can NetFoundry's public zrok instance.
+> remember to change your account to starter plan that way you can use NetFoundry's public zrok instance.

 ![image](https://github.com/user-attachments/assets/5692143f-617e-40a0-8700-aea87aac1e0d)

 then you're good to go

-After finishing running in the kaggle you will have little like token at the end copy it
+After finishing running in the kaggle you will have little like token at the end, copy it

 go [here](https://docs.zrok.io/docs/guides/install/) install zrok in your local machine